Red Sox vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In four games as the underdog over the last 10 contests, the Red Sox have a perfect record of 4-0.
+- In six games as the favorite over the last 10 matchups, the Red Sox have a record of 3-3.

-- In their last 10 games with an over/under, the Red Sox and their opponents have combined to eclipse the total four times.
+- The Red Sox and their opponents have combined to hit the over three times in their last 10 games with a total.

-- Bookmakers have not posted a spread in any of the Red Sox's past 10 games.
-In four consecutive games, Boston and its opponent have finished below the over/under, with the average total established by bookmakers being 9.8 runs.
+- Sportsbooks have not set a spread for any of the Red Sox's last 10 games.
+Boston games have gone under the set point total five consecutive times, and the average total in this streak was 9.5 runs.

 Red Sox Betting Records & Stats

-- The Red Sox have won in 29, or 53.7%, of the 54 contests they have been named as odds-on underdogs this year.
+- The Red Sox have won 54.5% of the games this season when they were favored on the moneyline (24-20).

-- Boston has entered 23 games this season as the underdog by +120 or more and is 15-8 in those contests.

-- The moneyline set for this matchup implies the Red Sox have a 45.5% chance of walking away with the win.
+- The Red Sox have an implied moneyline win probability of 55.6% in this matchup.

-- Games involving Boston have gone over the total set by sportsbooks in 51 of 101 chances this season.
+- In the 102 games in which oddsmakers have set an over/under for Boston, it has combined with opponents to go over the total 51 times (51-48-3).

-- The Red Sox have posted a record of 3-6-0 against the spread this season.
+- The Red Sox have gone 3-6-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!